Are students distracted in your online classes? Here are 8 ways to make your online class more interactive and engaging.

 Ready to Write a Stellar Script for Your Next Video Lesson?

-Now that you know all the details to consider when writing scripts for your video lessons, it’s time to craft one!
+With: Now that you know all the details to consider when professional ghostwriting scripts for your video lessons, it’s time to craft one!

 Define the goal of your lesson, use its plan as a basement for your script, and write it with storytelling principles in mind.
 Remember to watch your language and sound conversational.